khoj-ai/khoj/documentation/docs/advanced/gcp-vertex.md

 - 🧪 Testing the API Key
   Before adding it to Khoj, you can verify that your key works by making a simple curl request to Vertex AI.
 This helps debug auth issues early.

-- 💡 Use Environment Variables
+- 💡 Use Environment Variable
   For better security, consider using environment variables to manage sensitive keys and inject them at runtime during base64 encoding.

 If you encounter any issues, the [Khoj Discord](https://discord.gg/BDgyabRM6e) is a great place to ask for help!